polterguy/lizzie/docs/introduction.md

 var(@foo1)
 var(@foo2)

-// Remove this value to have the if below yield false. var(@foo3, 57)
+// Remove the 57 value to have the if below yield false. var(@foo3, 57)

 /*
  * Yields true since foo3 contains a non-null value.
  */
 if(any(foo1, foo1, foo3), {
-  write(""Any yields true"")
+  write("Any yields true")
 })
 ```